 Create your own moisture barrier to prevent the dry air from sucking the moisture out of your skin.

-Choose one without chemical colorants or fragrances that can aggravate already dry skin.
+Choose a natural soap without chemical colorants or fragrances that can aggravate already dry skin.
+Handmade soaps (vs. synthetic detergent based soaps) are filled natural glycerine and nourishing oils to help hydrate.

 Remember to avoid chemical colorants and fragrances here too!